DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

   ```

 * Give the client access to the resource via the *AllowedScopes* property on the
-  client configuration.
-The string value in *AllowedScopes* must match the
+  client configuration in *IdentityServer\Config.cs*.
+The string value in
-  *Name* property of the resource.
+  *AllowedScopes* must match the *Name* property of the resource.
   ```csharp
     new Client
     {